AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ```

-The returned result contains multiple fields, where items include the specific details of the batch song tasks, and each song task's specific information is the same as the fields in the previous single task query.
+The returned result contains multiple fields, where items include the specific details of the batch song tasks, and each song task's specific information is the same as the fields above.

 - `items`, all specific details of the batch song tasks.
-It is an array, and each element of the array has the same format as the previous single task query result.
+It is an array, and each element of the array has the same format as the single task query result above.
 - `count`, the number of song tasks in this batch query.

 #### CURL